 Microchips are a big help in reuniting pet owners with their lost animals.
 If your pet becomes lost and is turned in to a shelter or veterinarian’s office, staff will be able to get your contact information from the microchip and quickly reunite you with your lost animal.The HSVC offers implantation of microchips, including entry into our database and the BeKind PetFind Registry, for $25.
 Lifetime registration included!

-Walk-in microchipping services are offered at the Shelter, located at 402 Bryant St. in Ojai, Monday through Friday from 11 am to 4 pm.
+Microchipping services are offered at the Shelter, located at 402 Bryant St. in Ojai, by appointment Monday through Friday from 11 am to 4 pm.
+Please call the shelter at 805-646-6505 to schedule an appointment.
 In addition to a microchip, be sure your animal is always wearing a collar and an ID tag with up-to-date information, even if they are an indoor-only animal.
 ID tags can be purchased at the HSVC for only $5 plus tax.

 Why should you microchip your pet?